LeonEricsson/llmjudge/README.md

 ### Methodology

 Due to cost constraints, I'll initially focus on the spelling/misspelling task described in the tweets.
-I'm slightly worried that the quantitative X of this task is going to contaminate the insights of this experiment, but we'll see.
+I'm slightly worried that the quantitative nature of this task is going to contaminate our insights, so we'll have to keep that in mind.

 #### Spelling Dataset